qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Add a new classification method for "Fixed interval"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Allows users to create graduated breaks using a specific interval width for classes (instead of the total number of classes)
+Allows users to create graduated breaks using a specific interval width for classes (instead of the total number of classes).

 |image13|